Introduction-to-Autonomous-Robots/Introduction-to-Autonomous-Robots.github.io/_posts/labs/advanced/2022-01-16-Lab_1_Inverse_Kinematics.md

 Note: You can use the orientation of the robot at the beginning of the motion and stick to it.

+# Summary

+1. Feed the joint angles to the FK.
+Does the position and rotation make any sense?
+2. Feed the result (homogeneous transform) to the IK.
+Do you get the same joint angles?
+3. Subtract 20cm from the X-value in the homogeneous transform and feed to IK.
+Does the robot move to the right?
+4. You can set the joint angles directly at first (wait 200 timesteps) and see what happens
+5. Implement MoveJ as a for-loop of 4.
+Implement MoveL to move through Cartesian Space.

 # Deliverables

 - A Python module with blocking implementations of isJointPosSafe, MoveJ and MoveL.